-I would go back there in a heartbeat.
-It was amazingly impressive despite that we only had time to view a tiny fraction of the works on display.
-I say “on display” because there’s only enough room to show a portion of what the Vatican holds.
-After we left I learned that most rooms aren’t open, but some can be viewed.
+I would go back there anytime.
+It was amazingly impressive, despite that we only had time to view a tiny fraction of the works on display.
+I say “on display” because there's only enough room to show a portion of what the Vatican holds.
+After we left I learned that most rooms aren't open, but some can be viewed.
 So the next time we go we are going to request a guided tour of the Hidden Vatican Museums, areas of the Museum normally closed to the public.

-Avoid visiting on the last Sunday of the month if you can.
-Entry is free and the museums are so crowded that it’s hard to see anything at leisure.
+Tip: Avoid visiting on the last Sunday of the month if you can.
+Entry is free, but the museums are so crowded that it's hard to see anything at leisure.